Characterizations of certain matroids by maximizing valuative invariants: Direct sums of some extremal matroids

 The assumption that $f_1,f_2,\ldots,f_k$ are additive can be replaced by any condition that ensures that each $f_i$ is maximized on a matroid precisely when it is maximized on the restrictions to its connected components.

 \begin{cor} Direct sums of cycle matroids of complete graphs of rank at least two are extremal.
 For a fixed prime power $q$, direct sums of projective geometries of order $q$ and rank at least four are extremal, and the same holds for affine geometries.
-If there is only one projective or affine plane of order $q$, up to isomorphism, then planes can be included in the previous statement.
-For a group $G$ for which $G$ is the only group of order $|G|$ (e.g., prime order), direct sums of Dowling geometries of rank at least two based on $G$ are extremal.
+If there is only one projective or affine plane of order $q$, up to isomorphism, then planes and lines of order $q$ can be included in the previous statement.
+For a group $G$ for which $G$ is the only group of order $|G|$, direct sums of Dowling geometries of rank at least four based on $G$ are extremal.
 For a fixed integer $t\geq 2$, direct sums of $(r,r-1,t)$-spikes of rank at least two are extremal. \end{cor}